vloiuk/azuredevops-export-wiki/README.md

     -h --help               # Show this screen
-    --to <str>              # Target format: md, html, pdf [default=pdf] --img-root <str>        # Path to images folder, if not passed CWD will be in used --css-file <FILE>       # Path to CSS file
+    --to <str>              # Target format: md, html, pdf [default=pdf] --img-root <str>        # Path to images folder, if not passed CWD will be in used --no-code-styles        # Do not inject default code CSS styles --css-file <FILE>       # Path to CSS file
     -o --out <FILE>         # For "md" and "html", path to file
 ```